MahmoudAyach496/MahmoudAyach496/README.md

 ### 👋 Introduction
 Hi there!
-I'm Mahmoud, a passionate and dedicated senior year Data Science student.
+I'm Mahmoud, a passionate and dedicated Data Science Graduate.
 I'm deeply immersed in the world of data, analytics, and the power of AI to transform industries and everyday life.

 ### 👀 Interests
 My primary interest lies in Programming, especially in the realm of data science and machine learning.
 I'm fascinated by how programming can unlock insights from data and drive decision-making.